What is Net Loss?

-Looking at the revenues, an increase is a signal that the company is growing, selling more assets, and raising more money.
+Looking at the revenues, an increase is a signal that the company is growing, selling more goods or services, and generating more money.
 In this case, the company can increase its investments or expenses.
 If the revenues are decreasing, it means that the company is shrinking.
-If it wants to remain profitable, it needs to reduce the expenses as well.
+If it wants to remain profitable, it needs to quickly reduce its expenses.

-The expenses in the income statement are all the items with a negative sign.
-They are all the costs the company incurred to provide the services or to produce the goods it is going to sell.
+The expenses in the income statement are all the costs the company incurred to provide the services or to produce the goods it is going to sell.

 Usually, there are three macro-categories of expenses:

-- The cost of goods itself (e.g., the cost of the raw materials used for the production)
+- The cost of goods (e.g., the cost of the raw materials used for the production)